harryfei/which-rs/README.md

 ## Example

 To find which rustc exectable binary is using.
-Locate installed executable in cross platforms.

 ``` rust
 use which::which;